UKy-GIS/awards/2025/README.md

 The Award was established in 2019 in commemoration of the Department’s 75th anniversary.

 Applications can be found through this [link](https://geography.as.uky.edu/undergraduate-enrichment-award-uea).

+## Schedule of events

+* **April 3, 5 pm: Bike-n-Boing**
+A bike ride from Patterson Office Tower to the Burl Arcade for complimentary pinball and arcade games.
+The bike ride will visit destinations along the Town Branch Trail.
+📍 Patterson Office Tower.
+* **April 10, 5 pm: Undergrad v.
+Grad v.
+Faculty Geoguessr Tourney**
+Are you faster than GPS?
+Can you look at a Google Street View of somewhere in Kentucky and think, "I know exactly where this is."
+Join your cohort, compete, and win the coveted Golden Pushpin Trophy.
+📍 WT Young Library, Room B-28B.
+* **April 17, 5 pm: Undergraduate Pre-Awards Day Celebration**
+Our Geography in the Bluegrass Undergraduate Awards Ceremony is April 25th.
+If you submitted a project, paper, map, etc. for consideration, you are invited to celebrate your hard work and accomplishments at this complimentary dinner.
+Submit your work by April 11th to be considered for an award.
+📍 Details TBA.
+* **April 25: Geography in the Bluegrass Day**
+The University of Kentucky Department of Geography invites you to our 51st Annual Geography in the Bluegrass Day, a celebration of the Geography program, our history, our students and faculty, our alumni and friends, and the achievements of all.
+📍 3 PM Address by Prof. Rich Schein: Farish Theater @ The Lexington Public Library
+📍 5 PM Awards & Recognition Ceremony: The Lyric Theatre and Cultural Arts Center
+* **May 1, 5 pm: Undergrad v.
+Grad v.
+Faculty Pickleball Tourney**
+The Spring semester's social calendar concludes with the not-to-be-missed annual Pickleball Tournament.
+Will the grads dominate this year, or can the faculty dig deep and pull out an upset?
+The undergrads are perennial favorites, but the competition is always fierce.
+📍 Details TBA.